Strong-to-Weak Spontaneous Symmetry Breaking in Mixed Quantum States: Definition and Properties

+\end{widetext} where $x\in k$ means that the site $x$ locates inside the support of $M_k$.
+The inequalities above came from the joint concavity of fidelity:

-This means that any finite-point observable cannot distinguish $\tilde{\rho}$ from $\rho$.
+} We conclude that any finite-point observable cannot distinguish $\tilde{\rho}$ from $\rho$.
 To distinguish the two states, the observable $M$ needs to act nontrivially on the entire system -- the simplest such observable is the symmetry operator $g$.

 Notice that the conclusion of local indistinguishability does not even need the SW-SSB.
 What does need the SW-SSB property is the local detectability of the symmetry breaking.
 Then we consider the convex sum of $\rho$ and $\tilde\rho$,